 Some people new to the contact center industry might ask you to how to define IVR systems, and ‘what does IVR stand for’?
 This common acronym stands for Interactive Voice Response.
 Automated IVR phone systems are used by contact centers to answer incoming calls, or when an outbound call is answered, to provide a recorded message with options and information for the caller.
 Callers can input their response via their telephone keypad (touch-tone) or using voice commands (IVR with voice recognition).
 The Interactive Voice Response System will then transfer the call via call routing to either an agent or self-serve application.

 Intelligent Call Routing

 When linked to your CRM, IVR phone system technology can intelligently route calls based on the caller’s telephone number.
 This means that calls can automatically be directed to the last consultant spoken to, VIP callers can be placed at the front of the calling queue, or calls can be directed to a specific consultant that speaks a particular language – the options are endless.
 Intelligent routing that is optimized for your customer journey can lower abandon rates, reduce queue times for calls, and provide tailored IVR call back options for times of particularly high call volume.

 Support for Busy Times and Disaster Recovery

 IVR contact center technology gives organizations options for their callers to self-serve and leave messages.
 In times of high demand due to emergencies or seasonal peak activity, the IVR self service feature can support the contact center by easing pressure on your agents.
 Simple tasks can be automated, such as common customer questions regarding account information, order status, or payment due dates.
 A modern IVR service can ensure that during these peak times, messages and menu options can be quickly and easily modified.

-An IVR can be invaluable during times of disaster recovery.
+IVR technology can be invaluable during times of disaster recovery.
 A pre-programmed alternative route can be activated in the event of an emergency so that selected calls can be routed to an alternative call center or to staff working from home during severe weather or epidemics such as Covid-19.